“But where do you get your protein from?”, is the unfortunately ill-informed question most vegans get asked about their diet, especially down the gym.

 They’re also rich in b vitamins and fiber, supplementing them into your diet in place of red meats can significantly reduce your risk of cancer.

-A three bean salad, or tasty bean stew is our favorite way of working these luscious legumes into our meal plans.
+A three bean vegan salad packed with proteins, or tasty bean stew is our favorite way of working these luscious legumes into our meal plans.

 Chickpeas are also commonly pureed and whipped into hummus which compliments almost anything else as a side dish.